 Spam in the inbox.
 Bots.

-Our client recently had a sudden email attack sent from a store built in the Magento 1.9 technology.
+Our client recently had a sudden email attack sent from a store built in Magento 1.9 technology.
 The number of approximately 5 mails per minute caused a lot of confusion in his shop, so he needed an urgent response from our side.
+He didn’t use the Captcha in Magento store.

 Forms in Magento